Valence-Bond Solid phases in the spin-$1/2$ Kekule-Heisenberg model: Ground state phase diagram

-Let us wrap up this section by pointing out that an intriguing distinction between the phase diagram of the Kekul{\'e}-Heisenberg and the Kitaev-Heisenberg models on the honeycomb lattice is that while in the former, two similar VBS states emerge between the AFM, FM magnetically ordered phases and the QSL regions, the phase diagram of the latter hosts a zigzag and a stripy magnetic ordering in the vicinity of the QSL regions.
-This makes the KH model a platforms to observe various phases of matter ranging from conventional magnetic states to more exotic phases such as quantum paramagnets and spin liquids.
+Let us wrap up this section by pointing out that an intriguing distinction between the phase diagram of the Kekul{\'e}-Heisenberg and the Kitaev-Heisenberg models on the honeycomb lattice is that while in the former, VBS states, VBS-I and VBS-II, emerge between the QSL and a magnetically ordered phase, AFM or FM, the phase diagram of the latter hosts a zigzag and a stripy magnetic ordering in the vicinity of the QSL regions.
+This makes the Kekul{\'e}-Heisenberg model a platforms to observe various phases of matter ranging from conventional magnetic states to more exotic phases such as VBSs and QSLs.